 Daniela, 14 Years in Santiago: The Honest Guide Tourists Need

-Why do tourists skip Santiago?
+Why tourists skip Santiago — and shouldn't

-Best neighborhood for visitors?
+Best neighborhood for visitors: Lastarria

 Lastarria, no question.
 Tree-lined pedestrian streets, independent bookshops, sidewalk cafes, and two free museums within walking distance (Bellas Artes and MAC).
 The GAM cultural center always has something on.
-Cerro Santa Lucia is a 5-minute walk — free park with city views, open 9AM-7PM.
+Cerro Santa Lucia is a 5-minute walk — a free park with city views, open 9AM-7PM.

-It's Santiago's most charming neighborhood, and it has that European-cafe-culture feel without the European prices.
-A cortado and a pastry: $3,000-4,000 CLP ($3-4).
+It's Santiago's most charming neighborhood, with that European-cafe-culture feel and none of the European prices.
+A cortado and a pastry run $3,000-4,000 CLP ($3-4).

 Three things.

-Second: buy wine at supermarkets.
-Lider, Jumbo, and Santa Isabel have wine sections that Europeans would weep over.
+Second: buy your wine at supermarkets.
+Lider, Jumbo, and Santa Isabel have wine sections Europeans would weep over.
 Excellent bottles for $3,000-5,000 CLP ($3-5).
 Reserve bottles for $5,000-10,000 CLP ($5-10).
-Gran Reserva for $10,000-15,000 CLP ($10-15).
-These are wines that export for $20-40.
+Gran Reserva for $10,000-15,000 CLP ($10-15) — wines that export for $20-40.

-For the best non-seafood meal: La Fuente Alemana on Avenida Libertador Bernardo O'Higgins does the legendary lomito — a steak sandwich with avocado, tomato, sauerkraut, and mayo ($6,000-8,000 CLP) that locals line up for.
+For the best non-seafood meal, La Fuente Alemana on Avenida Libertador Bernardo O'Higgins does the legendary lomito — a steak sandwich with avocado, tomato, sauerkraut, and mayo ($6,000-8,000 CLP) that locals line up for.

 Chilean Spanish — how bad is it?